kimt0t0/Role-Mates/README.md

 11. Improve style and add desktop version

+12. Fix

+- createCharacter component: life does not update correctly
+- refactor services
+- refactor createCharacter component

 ## Pending

+¤ Add a global modal in app that can be toggled with success message & link to next page VS alert message & link to home/signup and that covers the screen (so users can't do something else) - use a context to handle this.

-¤ On Characters page add a button "see my characters" (will hide others' characters) / in general setting hide non-public characters / add sorting tools (date / reverse date / alphabet / reverse alphabet)
+¤ On Characters page add a button "see my characters" (will hide others' characters) / in general setting hide non-public characters / add sorting tools (date / reverse date / alphabet / reverse alphabet).

 ¤ Add security before removal of games and characters (ask password again or ask to type a sentence).